What is Life Coaching?

 Last year it was estimated there are 100,000 life coaches around the world, with reports in 2018 that the US personal coaching industry alone was worth US$1 billion.
 The demand for coaches is ever-rising, and taking the industry online since COVID-19 means coaches can now have clients anywhere in the world.

-As a coach, your clients seek your help in areas such as goal-setting, getting better results, understanding what they really want, aiming for a more fulfilled, richer life among other things.
+As a life coach, your clients seek your help in areas such as goal-setting, getting better results, understanding what they really want, and aiming for a more fulfilled, richer life among other things.

 But let's address the elephant in the room.

 Let me put it this way, if it didn't, there would be no coaches, and the industry would be shrinking instead of growing.
 Simple logic, yes?

 A life coach helps clients to achieve their personal and professional goals by providing guidance and support.
 They work to identify the obstacles that are holding people back and help develop a plan to overcome them.
 A life coach offers accountability and encouragement to keep clients motivated and focused on their goals.
 Life coaches are there to help people create a more fulfilling life, by providing support, guidance, and encouragement.

 Most coaches get asked about the difference between life coaching and therapy a lot: “Isn’t coaching really like therapy or counselling, or even mentoring?”

 Let me explain why.
 Patients with mental health conditions seeking therapy and/or counselling usually have a problem arising from a specific incident, condition or trauma, requiring guidance from licensed mental health professionals.

 Life coaching clients usually have no experience with these.
 Many clients are successful, fulfilled people already and are now looking to raise the bar, experience even more success and become more effective at what they already do well.

 A therapist or counsellor usually starts with the client’s past and mental health treatment to find the solution to an existing condition.
 A coach, on the other hand, draws a line in the sand and starts with the present and the future.